WillUCSD/cse15l-lab-reports/Lab_Report_1.md

 ![Image](ls_example1.png)

 - /home as working directory
-- the output is <code>lecture1</code> as the command prints out all available files
+- the output is <code>lecture1</code> as the command prints out all available files and directories found in the current directory
 - there is no error

 ---